Not all running shoes cause injuries, just cushioned running shoes, especially with stability features, do!

-One big problem with overpronation stability running shoes is they typically have an extremely unergonomic fit that goes against the natural shape and function of the human foot.
-For instance, these shoes are too narrow in the front, too inflexible and have a massively elevated heel.
-These negative factors add up to abnormal foot postures, altered foot-joint mechanics, sensory feedback deficits and because of the shoes rigidity and inflexibility, the foot’s muscles, tendons, soft tissues and bones are never able to fully engage functionally and effectively.
-Not to mention, widespread intrinsic muscle activity in the feet, essential for keeping the foot’s muscles functionally strong and tolerant, is dramatically reduced which leads to structural and strength deficits.
-This is why long-term use of motion control stability running shoes can be a grim situation for the feet.
+One big problem with stability running shoes is the design completely counters the natural shape and function of the human foot.
+Stability running shoes are too narrow in the front, too inflexible throughout and have a large elevated cushioned heel.
+These unergonomic factors add up to abnormal foot postures, altered foot-joint mechanics, sensory feedback deficits and because of the shoes inflexibility, the foot’s muscles, tendons, soft tissues and bones are never fully engaged physically, nor functionally.

-The most important takeaway is that increases in foot intrinsic muscle activity, which is optimized when you’re barefoot, drives rapid developments in foot-arch strength and height as well as increases in the foot’s fat pad and muscle volume which provides greater protections on the small bones of the forefoot.
-These improvements in strength also makes the feet more capable of keeping pronation within a safe range, without the help of a shoe.
+When you’re barefoot, intrinsic muscle activity in the foot is at its highest which leads to immediate improvements in arch strength and height while increasing the foot’s fat pad and muscle volume which safeguards the small bones of the forefoot from impact.
+These improvements make the feet more capable of keeping pronation and impact within a safe range, without the help of a shoe.

-What is more, when the feet, especially the arches, are functionally strong, they’re not only more tolerant of more miles, but they provide better shock absorption, footstep stability, including better pronatory control, and reduced tibial (shin) accelerations during running, thereby helping safeguard the shins from shin splints.
+Even better, when the feet, especially the arches, are functionally strong, they’re not only more tolerant of more miles, they also provide better shock absorption, footstep stability and optimal pronatory control which in turn leads to significantly less opposing forces on the lower leg as compared with stability running shoes.

-What’s scientifically interesting is the foot’s intrinsic muscle activity largely depends on the amount of ground sensory inputs infusing through the underfoot as these sensory inputs activate a range of underfoot nerves that directly switch on a range of responses within the foot, including intrinsic muscle activation, responsible for functionally strengthening the feet.
+What’s scientifically interesting is the foot’s intrinsic muscle activity largely depends on the amount of ground sensory inputs acting on the underfoot because these sensory inputs activate a range of underfoot nerves that directly switch on a range of responses within the foot, including intrinsic muscle activation, responsible for strengthening the feet in every way.

-If you follow the evidence, you’ll notice there’s enough data showing walking and running barefoot is very, if not the most effective means in providing the sensory richness needed for optimal intrinsic muscle activity responses in the feet.
-This means the real potential to promote a natural, re-building of functionally stronger, more enduring feet is with increased barefoot activity indoors and outdoors as its proven to have a stronger influence on meeting the sensory needs of the feet that goes into more enhanced muscle activation as compared with thick cushioned stability footwear.
+If you follow the evidence, you’ll notice there’s enough data showing walking and running barefoot is the most effective means in providing the sensory richness for optimal intrinsic muscle activity in the feet.
+This means the real potential to promote a natural, re-building of functionally stronger, more enduring feet is with increased barefoot activity indoors and outdoors since its proven to have a strongest influence on meeting the sensory needs of the feet than stability running shoes.

-- Part of the optimized sensory input when barefoot includes direct deformation of the underfoot surface which is very essential because it directly increases muscle activity throughout the foot, but in footwear with thicker soles, direct deformation of the underfoot surface is blocked, rendering underfoot sensory nerves much less active and less able to stimulate intrinsic muscle activity.
+- Part of the optimized sensory input when barefoot includes direct deformation of the underfoot surface which directly increases muscle activity throughout the foot, but in stability running shoes with thick underfoot cushioning, direct deformation on the underfoot surface is blocked, leaving the underfoot sensory nerves under-stimulated and unable to stimulate intrinsic muscle activity.